Blowoff valve

-A blowoff valve (also called dump valve or compressor bypass valve) is a pressure release system present in most petrol turbocharged engines.
+A blowoff valve (BOV) (also called dump valve or compressor bypass valve) is a pressure release system present in most petrol turbocharged engines.
 Blowoff valves are used to reduce pressure in the intake system as the throttle is closed, thus preventing compressor surge.
+They are known for producing a distinct high-pressure venting sound, often described as a sharp 'whoosh' or rhythmic 'flutter.'

 Design

 A piston-type blowoff valve; this example releases air into the intake manifold (via the side hose on the left, the small hose on the top provides a reference pressure for the blowoff valve from the inlet manifold).

+A blowoff valve is designed to release pressure in the intake system when the throttle is closed.
 A key function of blowoff valves is to prevent compressor surge, a phenomenon that would otherwise occur as the throttle is closed in a turbocharged engine.
 If the turbocharger's compressor wheel is spinning at high speed when the throttle is suddenly closed (such as during a gear change), the flow reduces beyond the surge line of the compressor.
 At this point the change in pressure across the compressor reduces, leading to a collapse in flow and possibly even flow reversal and a collapse in plenum pressure.
 As the compressor is still spinning at high speed, once the flow has reduced sufficiently, the change in pressure across the compressor begins to rise and flow is re-established into the plenum.
 This rapid cycle of pressurisation and depressurisation repeats until the compressor has slowed sufficiently or the throttle is re-opened.
 The sound produced by compressor surge is called turbo flutter and the repeated, high speed cycling will cause a cyclic torque on the compressor and may lead to increased stresses on the bearings and compressor impeller.

-A blowoff valve is designed to release pressure in the intake system when the throttle is closed.
-A "recirculating" type blowoff valve releases the pressurised air back into the non-pressurized section of the intake (i.e. upstream of the turbocharger), while an "atmospheric venting" type blowoff valve dumps the air directly into the atmosphere.
+Modern turbocharging systems operate either by venting pressurized air ("blowing off") into the atmosphere or by recirculating air back ("diverting") into the intake manifold.
+Thus, a recirculating blowoff valve that recycles pressurized air back into the non-pressurized section of the intake (i.e. upstream of the turbocharger) is known as a diverter valve or bypass valve (BPV).